EvaGraceSmith/Reading-Notes/401/class-19-AWS-Events.md

 #### How might a large scale, distributed application make use of a Queue system like SQS?

 A large-scale, distributed application can use a Queue system like SQS (Simple Queue Service) to decouple components and handle asynchronous processing.
-It allows different parts of the application to communicate efficiently, ensuring scalability, fault tolerance, and efficient resource utilization across distributed systems.
+It allows different parts of the application to communicate efficiently, ensuring scalability, fault tolerance, and efficient resource utilization across distributed systems." - ChatGPT

 Bookmark and Review